q3769/semver-maven-plugin/README.md

 A simple Maven plugin that manipulates the local POM version via CLI or scripting, according to the Semantic Versioning 2.0.0 [spec](https://semver.org/).

 Unlike some other Maven versioning plugins, this one does not include or combine any extra functionalities beyond local version change.
-E.g. In and of itself, there is no communication with version control system or artifact repositories.
+E.g. In and of itself, it does not communicate with version control systems or artifact repositories.
+The plugin has one single concern on the project's definition - its version.

 The motivation of the effort is to facilitate using CICD pipeline code/script to automate versions increments.
 Manual intervention by developers on versioning would only be needed in rare scenarios such as changing the major version.